sethmlarson/sethmlarson.dev/app/markdown/2023-10-31/for-you-is-not-for-me.md

 Of course, I still want to see content on the internet, including from many of my friends!
-I continue to follow the hundreds of blogs, websites, and newsletters that I've enjoyed before purging platforms through the lovely and relatively new reader and newsletter app [**Omnivore**](https://omnivore.app) (previously I used Feedly for RSS).
+I continue to follow the hundreds of blogs, websites, and newsletters that I've enjoyed before purging platforms through the lovely and relatively new reader and newsletter app [Inoreader](https://inoreader.com).
 I use **[Mastodon](https://fosstodon.org/@sethmlarson)** for the closest definition of social media.
 For synchronous communication I use apps like **Signal**, **Discord**, and **Slack**.

-I highly recommend picking up [Omnivore](https://omnivore.app) or some other RSS/reader application to be able to keep track of the websites and creators you're interested in without locking yourself into a given platform.
-If you do decide to use Omnivore, [please support their team](https://opencollective.com/omnivore) to avoid yet another platform becoming enshittified or unsustainable.
-If you have the funds to do so, you should be supporting creators you regularly enjoy content from, especially if you're not doing so through their platform which relies on ads.

 Another thing I recently discovered was that some popular platforms like YouTube have RSS feeds available which makes it possible to consume the content from a platform while avoiding the exploitative UI patterns (we'll see how long that lasts...).